STA141c-LNRW/STAFinalProject/README.md

 - Rcpp code could be used to speed up some operations
 - you should give your users options to make use of parallel processing or distributed computing.

-To-do:
+# To-do:

-Purpose of a package
+Purpose of the package
 1. Improve on base R
 2. Use to help analysis
+3.

+Function ideas (to add to /R folder)
+1."BLB to logistic regression model, random forests, or neural networks"
+2. Rcpp code (optimizing sampling using cpp)

+Implementation of BLB / Parallel processing / Distributed computing
+1.

+Report/Documentation
+1.